vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ## Keyword Phrases

-You cannot make a concept out with a member whose string includes starting or trailing blanks, like “ X “.
+You cannot make a concept out with a member whose string includes starting or trailing blanks, like " X ".
 Such a word could never match as a pattern, since spaces are skipped over.
 But you can make it respond to idiomatic phrases and multiple words.
 Just put them in quotes.
 E.g.
 ```
-concept: ~remove ( “take away” remove )
+concept: ~remove ( "take away" remove )
 ```

 Normally in patterns you can write